Vegetable Rice Recipe (Easy One-Pot Plant-Based Dinner)

 • 1 tsp smoked paprika

-• 1/2 tsp chili powder, optional, adjust to taste
+• 1/2 tsp chili powder, optional, for a little kick

 • 3/4 tsp salt, or to taste